Financial Aid FAQ

 Once you are selected for verification all required documents will be listed on your NetPartner account.
 The following is a list of documents that may be required, but additional documents may also be required.

-- Copy of student's and parent's or spouse's (if applicable) federal income tax transcript ordered from irs.gov.
+- Copy of student's and parent's or spouse's (if applicable) federal income tax transcript ordered from www.irs.gov.

-- Copy of student's and parent's or spouse's (if applicable) W-2s
+- Copy of student's and parent's or spouse's W-2s (only if they worked but were not required to file taxes).

-- Dependent or Independent verification document from TVCC Financial Aid Website.
+- Dependent verification or Independent verification worksheet from TVCC Financial Aid Website.

-- How to Request IRS Verification of Non-filing Letter
+- IRS Verification of Non-filing Letter ordered from www.irs.gov.

 **Please note that additional documentation and forms may be requested from the TVCC Financial Aid Office.
 If additional documents are requested, your NetPartner will be updated.
-It is your responsibility to check your requirements and submit all documentation to the TVCC Financial Aid Office by the due date listed on your NetPartner account.
+It is your responsibility to check your requirements and submit all documentation to the TVCC Financial Aid Office.
 Do not wait to submit your documents.
 If you are selected for verification, you must submit all documents to TVCC Financial Aid Office in order for us to begin processing your file and awarding your financial aid.

 You can submit all documents to us by the following ways: